Herbal tea

 Butterfly-pea flower tea.
 The one on the right has had lime juice added, making it turn purple.

-Herbal teas or herb teas, technically known as herbal infusions, and less commonly called tisanes, are beverages made from the infusion or decoction of any herbs, spices, or other plant material in water that is not derived from the tea plant (Camellia sinensis).
+Herbal teas or herb teas, technically known as herbal infusions and less commonly called tisanes, are beverages made from the infusion or decoction in water of any herbs, spices, or other plant material (except tea leaves).
 Many herbs used in teas/tisanes are also used in herbal medicine and in folk medicine.

-Herbal teas are not technically teas because they are not brewed from the tea plant.
+Herbal teas are not technically a tea because they are not brewed from the tea plant (Camellia sinensis).

-The term "herbal tea" is often used to distinguish these infusions from true teas (e.g., black, green, white, yellow, oolong), which are prepared from the tea plant (Camellia sinensis) or, more rarely, its close relatives (such as Camellia taliensis).
-Beverages actually created from tea and combined with material from other plants are known as "blended teas", "scented teas", or "flavored teas".
-Examples include jasmine tea, genmaicha, and Earl Grey tea.
+The term "herbal tea" is often used to distinguish these infusions from true teas (e.g., black, green, white, yellow, oolong).
+Blended teas include material from other plants, such as in jasmine tea, genmaicha, and Earl Grey tea.

 Unlike true teas, most tisanes do not naturally contain caffeine (though tea can be decaffeinated, i.e., processed to remove caffeine).

 A number of plants, however, do contain psychoactive compounds, such as caffeine or another stimulant, like theobromine, cocaine or ephedrine.
 Some have the opposite effect, acting as a sedative.
 Some common infusions have specific names such as mate (yerba mate) and rooibos (red bush).